sahelib25/Car-Make-Model-detection-using-YOLOv5/README.md

-This model will be used for Car Make/Model Detection(i.e bus,car or truck) The libraries required to run this model is present in the requirements.txt file
+This model will be used for Car Make/Model Detection(i.e Honda, Suzuki etc.)
+The libraries required to run this model is present in the requirements.txt file